Unraveling SloppyLemming’s operations across South Asia

 const fake_c2 = "https[:]//www.dawn[.]com"

 A separate infection chain used by SloppyLemming likely consists of the actor sending a spear phishing message with a link to the domain mailpitb-securedocs.zapto[.]org, which masquerades as the Punjab Information Technology Board in Pakistan.
-An identified actor GitHub account contains code that logs when targets navigate to mailpitb-securedocs.zapto[.]org, and then transmits the logs to the actor via Discord.
+An identified actor Github account contains code that logs when targets navigate to mailpitb-securedocs.zapto[.]org, and then transmits the logs to the actor via Discord.
 The target is then directed to \\pitb.zapto[.]org@SSL@443\webdav.
 The code that handles this part of the infection chain is below:

 ...